 Supervisors also reported several benefits that they realised through their involvement with the programme.
 At both the home and UK universities, supervisors emphasised:

 - the intercultural experience that the programme provided for their departments

 - the development of new opportunities for collaboration and partnerships

 - the unique contribution of Scholars’ research to their department’s body of work, frequently highlighting that the research stood out due to the Scholars’ ability to work on equipment not available at the home university, or that the Scholar was working with samples and data from their home country that might otherwise be inaccessible to the UK university.

-Applications are now open for the 2021 Commonwealth Split-site Scholarship programme.
+Applications will soon open for the 2022 Commonwealth Split-site Scholarship programme.

 For a quick infographic overview of the Split-site programme and its outcomes, see the Split-site scheme Infographic.